SuienS/ai-art-detector/README.md

 python3 main.py
 ```

-After the execution of this line you can visit you localhost to use the application
+After the execution of this line you can visit your localhost to use the application.
+Alternatively, you can use Docker to host the application using the Dockerfile provided.

 # Author
 - [Ravidu Suien Rammuni Silva](mailto:ravidus.acv@gmail.com)